X-niper/UniTalker/README.md

 </div>

-> UniTalker generates realistic facial motion with different audio inputs, including clean and noisy voices in various languages, text-to-speech-generated audios, and even noisy songs accompanied by back- ground music.
+> UniTalker generates realistic facial motion from different audio domains, including clean and noisy voices in various languages, text-to-speech-generated audios, and even noisy songs accompanied by back-ground music.
+>
-> UniTalker can output multiple annotations for both academic and industrial use.
+> UniTalker can output multiple annotations.
+>
 > For datasets with new annotations, one can simply plug new heads into UniTalker and train it with existing datasets or solely with new ones, avoiding retopology.

 ## Installation